Organnery/organnery-distro/README.md

 cmp: EOF on organnery_v*.img
 ```

-The response `EOF on organnery_v*.img` means the end of the image was reached without finding any differences between the image and the microSD card /dev/sdX.
+The response `EOF on organnery_v*.img` means the end of the image was reached without finding any differences between the image and the microSD card `/dev/sdX`.
+After running the `sync` command and confirming that the partitions are not mounted, it should be safe to unplug the microSD card or a USB writer device.
+Having been verified and unmounted, this microSD card should now be ready for booting in the target device.

 ## Troubleshooting the flashing process